 Whole-House Filtration · La Presa, CA

-Whole-House Filtration in La Presa, CA.
+Whole-House Water Filtration in La Presa, CA.

 La Presa: La Presa is unincorporated East County between Spring Valley and Bonita with hard municipal water and hot inland summers.
-The 1960s-90s residential stock shows the typical East County pattern of scale on fixtures, shortened water heater life, and dishwasher deposits that come with untreated hard water.
+The older residential stock shows the typical East County pattern of scale on fixtures, shortened water heater life, and dishwasher deposits that come with untreated hard water.

 Medical-grade stainless steel whole-house water filtration system installed in a San Diego utility room